The Best Time to Take Maca Root | 4 Unbelievable Benefits

 So, through its magical array of vitamins, minerals, nutrients, and antioxidants, maca root has been helping the Peruvian people experience increased energy, endurance, hormonal balance, libido, and reproductive health just to highlight a few of the many benefits appreciated since the 13th century.

 Now that you have the 4-1-1 on what maca root is, let’s dive deeper into the benefits and discuss the best time to take maca root.

 The 4 Unbelievable Benefits of Maca Root

 Hormones act as chemical messengers throughout the body for a variety of processes.
 You might know of hormones as being highly influential on reproduction.
-However, they also play a big role in regulating metabolism, mood, energy, focus, immunity, sleep, and even body temperature.
+However, they also play a big role in regulating:

-The prevalence of hormonal issues, such as high or low levels of estrogen and/or progesterone, high or low levels of cortisol, or high or low levels of testosterone and/or DHEA, is increasing at an alarming rate.
+The prevalence of hormonal issues, such as high or low levels of estrogen and/or progesterone, high or low levels of testosterone and/or DHEA, high or low levels of cortisol is increasing at an alarming rate.

 - Inflammatory diet

 - Exposure to toxins (mycotoxins, plastics, phthalates, parabens, heavy metals)